 Myth: Acquiring a public company requires more negotiation.

 Fact: Private company deals have the same terms as public ones, but also include indemnification provisions, which are typically NOT included in public company deals.
-So, deals involving private companies can require more, or at least as much, as those involving public companies.
+So, deals involving private companies can require more time, or at least as much, as those involving public companies.

 Myth: There’s a standard form of agreement.